Lisa-MarieKrause/LTScal/README.md

 Compatible with Firefox, Brave and Chrome.
 No plans for other browser support (but PRs are welcome).

 No Javascript libraries and no CSS frameworks used, so this means the corresponding code and styles are accordingly non-impressive.

-No databases, as I don't need to do any querying or complex stuff I couldn't also do with JSON files and basic dictionaries.

 Authentication works using werkzeug SimpleCache for storage, which means if the application runs with more than one thread you'll get into problems.
 Run it with a single process uwsgi or similar.